KUTlime/Ultimate-Temperature-Library/README.md

 ø is Latin Small Letter O with Stroke, see Links.
 You can type it as ALT+0216 for lowercase ø and ALT+0248 for the uppercase Ø but it depends on your OS character setup.
 See [this](http://www.fileformat.info/tip/microsoft/enter_unicode.htm) or [this](https://support.office.com/en-us/article/insert-ascii-or-unicode-latin-based-symbols-and-characters-d13f58d3-7bcb-44a7-a4d5-972ee12e50e0)

 ## Why only addition and subtraction between units is implemented?
-Multiplication/division doesn't really make any physical sense with temperature as .
+Multiplication/division doesn't really make any physical sense with temperature as an intensity quantity.

 # Links